-If your CoC for the qualified site has been revoked by a determination issued under ECL section 27-1419 and the determination is no longer subject to judicial review, you must recapture the total credit component amounts claimed in previous tax years.
+If your COC for the qualified site has been revoked by a determination issued under ECL section 27-1419 and the determination is no longer subject to judicial review, you must recapture the total credit component amounts claimed in previous tax years.

-Line 31 - Enter on line 31 the total tangible property credit component amounts allowed in previous tax years less any prior recapture amount of the tangible property credit component with respect to the qualified site.
+Line 31 - Enter the total tangible property credit component amounts allowed in previous tax years less any prior recapture amount of the tangible property credit component with respect to the qualified site.

-Line 32 - Enter on line 32 the total site preparation credit component amounts allowed in previous tax years with respect to the gualified site.
+Line 32 - Enter the total site preparation credit component amounts allowed in previous tax years with respect to the qualified site.

-Line 33 - Enter on line 33 the total on-site groundwater remediation credit component amounts allowed in previous tax years with respect to the qualified site.
+Line 33 - Enter the total on-site groundwater remediation credit component amounts allowed in previous tax years with respect to the qualified site.